12 steps for buying a house with a VA loan

 Becoming a homeowner isn’t hard, but it is a process.
 While there are some specific steps pertinent to those using their VA loan benefits, the overall process is similar for all homebuyers.

 And, the good news: It’s not complicated.
 In fact, 130,691 veterans and active-duty servicemembers purchased or refinanced mortgages with a VA loan in the first three months of 2019.
 If all of those fellow military members managed it, so can you.

 This involves taking a close look at your household budget.
 If you are now asking, “What household budget?” then you need to get busy and make one.
 (The Federal Trade Commission has a good template or you can find financial apps online.)

 Basically, you need to know where your money is going every month.
 This informs you of your potential buying power (aka how much house you can afford) and the monthly mortgage payment amount you can handle.
 Depending on what you find, you may choose to cut some non-essential items, so you can save and afford a nicer home.
 Or, you may decide to purchase a more modest one and maintain your lifestyle.
-Also, keep in mind that homeowners have extra expenses like property taxes, homeowner’s insurance, home repairs, etc.
+Also, keep in mind that homeowners have extra expenses including property taxes, homeowner’s insurance and home repairs.

 Creating a budget isn’t a requirement for loan qualification, but it makes you a more informed consumer.
 It’s like heading out in a disaster without a go-bag.
 Chances are, it won’t end well.

 Getting preapproved gives you “serious buyer” status in the eyes of sellers and real estate agents.
 It means you’ve talked to a mortgage lender who has run your finances.
 That includes establishing your eligibility for a VA loan, checking your credit, confirming your income, and working out how big a mortgage you can afford.